commercialhaskell/stackage/CURATORS.md

 Note LTS builds without NOPLAN will use the latest Hackage data.

+If you need to make further modifications beyond what `constraints.yaml` allows, you can directly edit the `snapshot-incomplete.yaml` file.
+Then, instead of `NOPLAN=1 build.sh`, you need to use `NOPLAN=2 build.sh`.
+Note that from this point on, further changes to `constraints.yaml` will not impact the build plan.

 ### Timing

 A looping script on the build server keeps trying to build nightly